 Even if you're on a rest day, physically active people still need more water than the average person.
 Angela Lemond, RDN, CSP, LD, says fit people have more muscle and lean tissue, so they're more metabolically active meaning they have overall higher fluid and energy needs.

-Armul also recognizes the need for some people to taper off their fluid intake before bed, even though waking up to pee probably has more to do with stress and anxiety.
+Armul also recognizes the need for some people to taper off their fluid intake before bed, even though waking up to relive oneself probably has more to do with stress and anxiety.
 "I have to go at least one time a night and if I drink a lot at dinner, it's two times a night and that can be very disruptive," says Armul.
 She says she typically stops drinking water about three hours before bed.

 "Of course if you're thirsty, you're better off listening to your body," Armul says.
 "I think it's more damaging to go to bed dehydrated than to wake up."

 Lemond adds that a heavy dinner can also make you wake up to pee.
 "Thirty percent of our fluid can come from food," she says.
-(Think: Watermelon, leafy vegetables, even coffee all have water.)
+(Think: watermelon, leafy vegetables, even coffee all have water.)
 "There are a lot of people back ending a lot of their eating at night.
 And so you have to realize it's not just a physical fluid that's in our glasses that your body's processing.
 It's the fluid that's in the food."
 To mitigate this, Armul recommends having meals that are more calorically balanced throughout the day instead of ending the day with a massive meal.

 You should always rehydrate during a work out, even if it's close to bedtime.
 "If you've [just ]exercised and you rehydrate it shouldn't make you stay up all night," Dr. Jarrett says.
 "You're just replacing what your body had—it's not extra water, it's just replacement."

-OK, so we should all be drinking water consistently all day as much as possible.
-If you're like me and you're bad at remembering to hydrate, Armul recommends having physical reminders, like using a sticky note or phone alarm to keep you on track.
+This may sound twee, but it works.
 "I liked to drink more with a straw I've found," Armul says.
 "So I have straw, like a nice big water bottle at home, and I keep it in the fridge so it's cold, and it has the big straw, so I get a lot of water every time I'm sipping on it."

 Lemond says having a water bottle that holds around 32 ounces of water keeps you from having to refill too often, so it may help you drink more consistently.
-One of her faves is from YETI because it also keeps the water cool.
+One of her faves is from YETI ($50) because it also keeps the water cool.